airbnb/mavericks/docs/tips.md

 `setState { copy(yourMap = yourMap.delete(“a”, “b”)) }`

-## Drive animations from ViewMode.onEach
+## Drive animations from ViewModel.onEach

 You may use an `onEach` callback to drive an animation or show an error for a specific amount of time like this:
 ```kotlin